 What We Built

-At Odin Labs, we built exactly this infrastructure — not as a thought exercise, but because our own customers demanded it.
+At Odin Labs, we built exactly this infrastructure — not as a thought exercise, but because our customers demanded it.
 The Odin platform deploys entirely on your servers:

 - vLLM for model serving with automatic GPU management